jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 * I change the mode of the file_

   .. code-block:: shell
+    :emphasize-lines: 1

     chmod +x makePythonTdd.sh

-  chmod_ is a program_ that changes the mode of the given file_, the terminal_ shows nothing
+  chmod_ is a program_ that changes the mode of the given file_, the terminal_ shows nothing.
+I use it to make the file_ executable so the computer can run it

 * I try the command again

   .. code-block:: shell
+    :emphasize-lines: 1

     ./makePythonTdd.sh